Mastur4492/Mastur4492/README.md

 ## 📌 About Me

-BCA student at Swarrnim Startup & Innovation University and Full-Stack MERN Developer with a strong focus on **backend architecture, database design, and real-world SaaS systems**.
+Full-Stack MERN Developer and BCA student at Swarrnim Startup & Innovation University, with a strong focus on **backend architecture, database design, and real-world SaaS systems**.

 Experienced in building business applications with isolated multi-tenancy, real-time data sync, asynchronous job queues, and multimodal GenAI integrations.
 Currently exploring **LangChain, LangGraph, and Agentic AI workflows** alongside relational database optimization with PostgreSQL and DSA in C++.